Face Recognition Authentication

 At the Imprivata Enterprise Access Management login screen, the user selects Use facial bio.

-The Set up facial biometrics window opens.
+The Set up Face recognition window opens.

 -